hyphacoop/site-for-TIP-data/README.md

 #### To Do

-- Add a GitHub Action to automate the generate_file_json.sh script on new CSV uploads.
-- Set up GitHub Pages to serve the site directly from the repository.
 - Improve styles and layout
+- Optimize the site for mobile screen and overall responsiveness

 #### Notes